-The historic city boasts incredible architecture, museums, cafés, and restaurants that make it a great destination year-round.
-While winters are cold, for many residents of Budapest, February is all about discovering fun ways to avoid the cold while soaking in the culture of the city, and one of the best ways to do this is to visit one of the many quirky pubs, bars, and restaurants in Budapest.
+Budapest boasts incredible architecture, museums, cafés, and restaurants that make it a great destination year-round.
+While winters are frigid, for many residents of Budapest February is all about discovering fun ways to avoid the cold while soaking in the culture of the city.
+Fortunately, between all of the local pubs, thermal baths, and cozy restaurants, it isn't difficult to fully enjoy this historic city even when the temperatures drop.

 February Weather in Budapest

-Budapest enjoys slightly warmer temperatures than some other popular destinations in East Central Europe, but a chill still lingers in the air during February.
+Budapest enjoys slightly warmer temperatures than some other popular destinations in Central Europe, but a strong chill still lingers in the air during February.

 - Average high: 39 degrees Fahrenheit (4 degrees Celsius)

 - Average low: 28 degrees Fahrenheit (-2 degrees Celsius)

 Warm spells and cold spells often set upon the city, meaning you could get lucky and enjoy an unseasonably sunny trip or temperatures might plunge even lower than normal.
 Even though the weather varies drastically, the daily high rarely exceeds 57 degrees Fahrenheit (14 degrees Celsius) or drops below 28 degrees Fahrenheit (-2 degrees Celsius).

 Budapest receives little precipitation in February, so even though it's frigid outside, it's usually dry with clear skies or overcast.
 However, storms do happen on occasion, potentially blanketing the city in a thick layer of snow and ice.
 When that does happen, it doesn't tend to last long.